gwdistsys18/dist-sys-practice/README.md

   - Apart from the above, the tutorial is simple enough to follow.
   - The wireshark packet capturing of the openflow packets as guided in the tutorial did not work for me.
 Maybe, I will revisit the issue at a later time.

+> OpenNetVM NFV Platform
+  - Roughly same as covered in class.
+  - Can't remember if the reason for using dockers to run the NFs or the fact that dockers add so little overhead was discussed in class.
+  - The comparison with ClickOS is also informative.
+  - Speed comparison of different NF configurations is informative.

 ## Area 2
 > Include notes here about each of the links